thorlorick/react_grade_insight/pastings.md

 ### NO GO!!!!
 I couldn't get the index.html to load, but I think the issue is in trying to force some tests locally, and then deploy...I'm just going to see if I can get everything poingting to gradeinsight.com

+##Success
+Perfect — the React frontend built successfully ✅

+Your production-ready files are now in: